tidyverse/tidyverse.org/content/blog/censored-0-2-0/index.md

 </div>

-We can predict the hazard for the three levels of the prognostic `group`
+We can predict the hazard for the three levels of the prognostic `group`.

 <div class="highlight">